Let’s get started

 Add a screen, and rename it ChangeScreen.

-On the Insert tab, click or tap Text, and then click or tap Text box.
+On the Insert tab, click or tap Text, and then click or tap Label.

-Configure the Text box control that you just added:
+Configure the Label control that you just added:

 On the Insert tab, click or tap Forms, and then click or tap Edit.